 The most popular of the systems developed so far is the tokamak, a donut-shaped reactor that keeps the plasma confined in its interior by an internal electromagnetic current.
 This is the option chosen for ITER, a large fusion reactor of 30 metres in diameter that is being built in Cadarache (France) and that arises from an agreement signed in 1985 by the then-leaders of the United States, Ronald Reagan, and the Soviet Union, Mikhail Gorbachev.
 ITER, under construction since 2007, is funded by seven partners: the European Union (plus Switzerland), the US, Russia, China, India, Japan and South Korea.

-The complexity of ITER has delayed the projected start of the plasma injection from 2016 to 2025 and has raised its cost to an estimated 13 billion euros, but once finalized and in operation, there will still be many challenges to overcome.
+The complexity of ITER has delayed the projected start of the plasma injection from 2016 to 2025 and has raised its cost to an estimated 13 billion euros.
+In May 2020, assembly of the tokamak finally began, which according to the current schedule should be completed in 2025.
+But once finalized and in operation, there will still be many challenges to overcome.
 The first is that the energy produced by the fusion must be greater than the energy invested in it; in other words, that it produces net energy.
-Daniel Clery, physicist, journalist for Science magazine and author of the book A Piece of the Sun: The Quest for Fusion Energy (Overlook, 2013), explained to OpenMind that in the 1990s it was almost possible to reach this point of equilibrium In the Joint European Torus (JET), the largest tokamak in the world, located in Culham (UK) and managed by the UKAEA.
+Daniel Clery, physicist, journalist for Science magazine and author of the book A Piece of the Sun: The Quest for Fusion Energy (Overlook, 2013), explained to OpenMind that in the 1990s it was almost possible to reach this point of equilibrium in the Joint European Torus (JET), the largest tokamak in the world, located in Culham (UK) and managed by the UKAEA.

 “Fusion is possible, but not practical”